chpapoutsellis/chpapoutsellis.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Research areas
+## Research areas

-Free-surface waves
+- Free-surface waves
-Internal waves
+- Internal waves
-Mathematical Modelling in Fluid Mechanics
+- Mathematical modelling for fluid mechanics
+- Numerical methods for Partial Differential Equations
-Oceanography
+- Oceanography

 You can contact me at christos.papoutsellis@enpc.fr